 5 years of experience, mainly on enterprise-facing software using Lean/Agile methodologies.
 Strengths include writing and generative research.
-Primary areas of interest related to UX: accessibility, change management, and technology adoption vs. refusal.
+Primary areas of interest related to UX: accessibility, change management, and technology acceptance vs. refusal.

 About me.
 I love listening to people and learning what makes them tick, what they want to do, and how the technology they’ve got stands in their way.
 I can write, sketch, and even make movies about ideas for getting people past their technological hurdles.
 And things click when I’m working closely with engineers to build those ideas into reality.
 I’m a UX researcher and this is my dream job.